 Start Supplemental Information

-Notice of this meeting is given under the Federal Advisory Committee Act (FACA), Title 5, U.S.C.
-The DHS Data Privacy and Integrity Advisory Committee provides advice at the request of the Secretary of Homeland Security and the DHS Chief Privacy Officer on programmatic, policy, operational, administrative, and technological issues within DHS that relate to personally identifiable information, as well as data integrity and other privacy-related matters.
-The Committee was established by the Secretary of Homeland Security under the authority of 6 U.S.C.
-451.
+Background: Under the authority of 6 U.S.C.
+451, this charter reestablishes the Data Privacy and Integrity Advisory Committee (DPIAC) as a discretionary committee, which shall operate in accordance with the provisions of the Federal Advisory Committee Act (FACA), 5 U.S.C.
+Appendix.
+The Committee provides advice at the request of the Secretary and the Chief Privacy Officer of the Department of Homeland Security (DHS) (hereinafter “the Chief Privacy Officer”) on programmatic, policy, operational, security, administrative, and technological issues within DHS that relate to personally identifiable information (PII), as well as data integrity, transparency, and other privacy-related matters.

 End Supplemental Information